 - Sexual Health Services at Strut/Magnet — limited services, call ahead (no walk-ins)

-- Stonewall Project, Harm Reduction Group, Smart Drinking, Damn Daddy, Outside In, Taking Care of Business (TCB), PROP, Cheers Queers counseling — via phone and video chat
+- Stonewall Project, Harm Reduction Group, Smart Drinking, Over the Influence, Community Group, Free 2 B, Harm Reduction Friday Night, Adventures in Abstinence, Damn Daddy, Outside In, Taking Care of Business (TCB), PROP, Cheers Queers counseling — via phone and video chat

 - 6th St Harm Reduction Center — see schedule for details

 - Syringe Pick up Crew — normal hours

 - Social support & Individual counseling — see schedule

 A San Francisco emergency public health order issued on April 17 requires all members of the public to wear a face covering when outside their home and accessing any essential business including health services.
 To comply with this order, all individuals accessing essential services at our sites are required to wear a face covering that shields the mouth and nose.